xhdouglas/HTScapacity/README.md

   FoldHitC.homoVAR.fn

-## Author

-  Xiaohua Douglas Zhang, Ph.D., Professor, University of Macau and University of Kentucky

 ## Paper
-  Xiaohua Douglas Zhang.
-Assay capacity: a new paradigm for assessing and controlling quality in high-throughput screening studies (2020)
+  Assay capacity: a new approach for assessing and controlling quality in high-throughput screening studies (2020)